 The path down from the main trail is impossible to miss… while the track down is not signposted, there’s a sign pointing back to “Florabella Pass” (at Springwood MGA 777632)

-The track is very steep but short, and we’re at the creek in less than 15 minutes.
+The track is very steep but short, and we’re at Glenbrook Creek in less than 15 minutes.

 It’s relatively slow-going, with a deep section near Boulder Pool (bottom right); there might be more water than usual despite the current hot and dry spell, as I’ve seen photos of the the same pool with a broad sandy bank.
 We see a few large eels along the bottom of the creek in the shallower parts.

 There’s one last, deep section as we approach the Duck Hole.
-We swim for about 100m down the river, emerging on the northern side of the river.
+We swim for about 100m down Glenbrook Creek (which is now more of a river), emerging on the northern side of the river.
 Here we see the only person we encounter all day: a backpacker is relaxing by the river, and is a little surprised by two people emerging from the creek!
 We have a chat and a short break, and continue down the river.

 The area around the Duck Hole is quite picturesque, with some nice spots to swim from.
 Woudn’t be a bad place to camp either, with flat camping spots close to the water but well shaded by trees.